Space Runaway Ideon: Be Invoked

-Meanwhile, meteors strike Earth, its colony planets, and the Buff Clan's homeworld, killing everyone and reducing them to uninhabitable wastelands.
+Meanwhile, meteor showers simultaneously strike Earth, its colony planets, and the Buff Clan's homeworld, extinguishing all life on their surfaces.
 Gindoro, afraid of the Ideon and wishing to flee, refuses to listen to Doba and is subsequently killed.
-Doba, angry with the deaths of his daughters, has the Buff Clan military force continue to attack the Solo Ship as it approaches the Ganda Rowa.
+Doba, angry with the deaths of his daughters, has the Buff Clan military force continue to attack the Solo Ship as it approaches the Gando Rowa.
 In the ensuing battle, Kasha is killed by shrapnel and Buff Clan soldiers make their way to the Solo Ship bridge.
 Hatari, Rapot, and Ashura are killed, while Fard is mortally wounded.
 Bes is shot in the neck, hanging on long enough to fire back at the remaining assailants.
-Doba doesn't care about sacrificing everyone's lives as long as the Ideon is destroyed, causing his own soldiers to kill him, only for them to killed when the Ideon attacks the bridge.
-The Ideon tries to destroy the Ganda Rowa, which fires and kills everyone and destroys the Solo Ship.
+Doba doesn't care about sacrificing everyone's lives as long as the Ideon is destroyed, causing his own soldiers to kill him, only for them to be killed when the Ideon attacks the bridge.
+The Ideon tries to destroy the Gando Rowa, which fires and kills everyone and destroys the Solo Ship.
 The Ide is invoked as the Ideon and the Gando Rowa are destroyed by a resulting blast wiping out the entire universe.

-The naked souls of everyone, Buff Clan and Earthlings peaceful at last, ascend through space.
-Bes and Karala's baby, the 'Messiah', leads everyone to a new planet in the universe that closely resembles Earth.
+The naked souls of everyone, Buff Clan and Earthlings peaceful at last, ascend through space, having been transported to a new universe.
+Bes and Karala's baby, the Messiah, leads everyone to a planet that closely resembles Earth.